-Doctors raise blood pressure in patientsMarch 25th, 2014 in Health /
+Doctors raise blood pressure in patientsMarch 25, 2014 in Medicine & Health / Health

 Doctors routinely record blood pressure levels that are significantly higher than levels recorded by nurses, the first thorough analysis of scientific data has revealed.